sydney0zq/PTSNet/README.md

     @article{huang2018ccnet,
-            title={Proposal, Tracking and Segmentation (PTS): A Cascaded Network for Video Object Segmentation}, author={Zhou, Qiang* and Huang, Zilong* and Huang, Lichao and Han, Shen and Gong Yongchao and Huang Chang and Liu, Wenyu and Wang, Xinggang}, journal = {arXiv preprint arXiv:1907.01203v2},
+            title={Proposal, Tracking and Segmentation (PTS): A Cascaded Network for Video Object Segmentation}, author={Zhou, Qiang* and Huang, Zilong* and Huang, Lichao and Han, Shen and Gong, Yongchao and Huang, Chang and Liu, Wenyu and Wang, Xinggang}, journal = {arXiv preprint arXiv:1907.01203v2},
             year={2019}
             }